Manage Windows LAPS using powershell

 • Either DeviceLocalCredential.Read.All or DeviceLocalCredential.ReadBasic.All.

-• Click on + New registration
+• Click on + New registration.

-• Provide the Name of App as WindowsLAPS_app (you can provide any other app name as you like)
+• Provide the Name of the App as WindowsLAPS_app (you can provide any other app name as you like)

-• Click on Register
+• Click on Register.

-Create Azure AD app registration for LAPS
+Create Entra ID app registration

-• Open the Azure AD app WindowsLAPS_app.
+• Open the Entra ID app WindowsLAPS_app.

 • Go to API Permissions under Manage.